namshi/RITracking-Android/README.md

         RINewRelicAppToken=YourAppToken

-2. If you want to trace a certain method with the usual @Trace annotation, you can do that directly as described in the documentation that you can find by clicking of the link provided above.
+2. If you want to trace a certain method with the usual @Trace annotation, you can do that directly as described in the documentation that you can find by clicking on the link provided above.

 ## License